Until now, they've been a concept limited to sci-fi movies but a number of companies are building flying cars - including Rolls-Royce, Uber and Airbus

 Once a distant sci-fi dream most likely to be found in Hollywood movies, these futuristic vehicles could be the next big trend in the hybrid worlds of aviation and automotive.

-As early as 2020, commuters could be able to travel from their homes to work or the supermarket by flying cars, either in the front seat of their own vehicle or by riding the high life in taxis.
+In the next few years, commuters could be able to travel from their homes to work or the supermarket by flying cars, either in the front seat of their own vehicle or by riding the high life in taxis.

 The vertical take-off and landing (VTOL) concept is catching on and there’s a race among numerous large and small businesses to get the first road-worthy vehicle in the sky.